dvcrn/sublime-multicommand/README.md

 # Sublime Text Multi Commands

-A simple python script that enable users to easily execute multiple commands in Sublime Text 3.
-The original author is **Nilium**, who shared the original python code [here](https://www.sublimetext.com/forum/viewtopic.php?f=5&t=8677).

-I made a very tiny change to the code so that it can work with packages like [sublime-evernote](https://github.com/bordaigorl/sublime-evernote).
+Plugin for sublime to run multiple commands for a keybinding

 ## Install

-Download and put **run_multiple_commands.py** in your `/Packages/User/` directory.
+Download and put **multi_command.py** in your `/Packages/User/` directory.

 You can find the directory through `Preferences -> Browse Packages` in Sublime Text.
 Or depending on your OS, you can allocated it at: